AarishShah/Keylogger-Tool-with-Window-Title-Detection/README.md

-# Keylogger Tool in Java
+# Keylogger Tool with Window Title Detection (Java)

 This Java-based keylogger tool is designed to capture and log keystrokes, offering insights into keyboard activity.